14 passengers on US charter flights evacuating the Diamond Princess have tested positive for coronavirus

 "After consultation with HHS officials, including experts from the HHS Office of the Assistant Secretary for Preparedness and Response, the State Department made the decision to allow the 14 individuals, who were in isolation, separated from other passengers, and continued to be asymptomatic, to remain on the aircraft to complete the evacuation process," the agencies said.

-One charter flight carrying evacuated Americans arrived at Travis Air Force Base near Fairfield, California, around 11:28 p.m. local time.
-A second is scheduled to arrive early Monday morning at Joint Base San Antonio-Lackland in San Antonio, Texas.
+One charter flight carrying evacuated Americans arrived at Travis Air Force Base near Fairfield, California, around 11:28 p.m. local time Sunday.
+A second arrived at Joint Base San Antonio-Lackland in San Antonio, Texas at 3:56 a.m. local time Monday.

 The passengers who tested positive were isolated from the other passengers during the flights, the statement said.
 And all passengers are being "closely monitored" throughout the flight.